 Finally, I’ll leave you with the only tool that I have come across that claims to provide a diagnostic indication of whether someone is addicted to chaos.
-I need to point out that this came from the website of former psychologist Phil McGraw, the US television host of Dr. Phil.
-I have reproduced everything below verbatim (so when it says that “you are addicted to chaos” if you endorsed five or more of the ten items, that is the view of Dr. Phil — whenever I have co-developed a scale, I at least add the words “You may have a problem” rather than “You have got a problem”).
+I need to point out that this came from the website of former psychologist Phil McGraw, an American TV talk show host.
+I have reproduced everything below verbatim (so when it says that “you are addicted to chaos” if you endorsed 5 or more of the 10 items, that is the view of Dr. Phil — whenever I have co-developed a scale, I at least add the words “You may have a problem” rather than “You have got a problem”).

 “While most people try to avoid drama, research shows that others have figured out how to trigger the body's stress response, just for the rush.
 Take the test and find out if you're creating chaos in your everyday life!